winterdouglas/dark-roasted-beans/README.md

 The project was created with React Native's Typescript template, therefore it has been fully setup and created from scratch.

 Some pieces of code in this project were based on Ignite (https://github.com/infinitered/ignite).
 More specifically the `post-install` script, the `useSafeAreaInsetsStyle` and a few components (like the `Screen` and `Text`).
-None of them are direct copies, they were taken as references / ideas for the needs of this project.
+None of them are direct copies, they were taken as references / ideas and modified for the needs of this project.

 ## What's next